First Chance - Book cover

 “Hell yeah!”
 They yell.
 We’ve made it this fucking far; if you’re going to attend our fucking concert, then you damn well better enjoy it.

 Jason offers me a shot, and I down it.
-The fire lights a way straight to my inner core.
+The fire lights a path straight to my core.
 A few more shots, and then we’ll be fucking ready.

 We make our way to the stage.
 The lights down low.
 We can barely see, so I know the audience can’t see shit.
 They have no idea that we are less than a foot away.